 The majority of Fancy Feast’s recipes do contain multiple carbohydrates, including rice, wheat, barley, and corn.
 These make your cat feel fuller and can add useful fiber, but they shouldn’t make up a large percentage of your cat’s diet.
 Some of the Fancy Feast recipes are a little heavy on carbohydrates for our liking.

 Many Fancy Feast recipes contain colors and flavors.
 Some of these are natural, while others are artificial.
 Whether you mind that or not is a matter of personal preference.
 The Gourmet Naturals range does not use artificial colors or flavors, so that’s a good option if you like this brand but would rather avoid artificial ingredients.

-Fancy Feast sources most of its ingredients in the U.S.A., and that’s where most of its product range is made as well.
+Fancy Feast sources most of its ingredients in the US, and that’s where most of its product range is made as well.
 A small number of the canned foods are made in a Purina-owned facility in Thailand, but this is clearly marked on the cans.
-We like the fact that Fancy Feast has never been recalled, as this speaks volumes about the quality-control testing.
+We like the fact that Fancy Feast has never been recalled, as this speaks volumes about the brand’s quality-control testing.

 Wide Variety of Products

 Fancy Feast offers over 150 different recipes, including pâtés, chunks in gravy, flaked fish, tender meat in gravy, roasted pâté, and more.